Cynicarlos/RetinexRawMamba/README.md

 python test_mcr.py
 ```
 For SID dataset:
-If your GPU memory is smaller than 40G, generally 24G, please set use the following script so that you can test without OOM(out of memory).
+If your GPU memory is smaller than 40G, generally 24G, please use the following script so that you can test without OOM (out of memory).
 ```python
 python test_sony.py --merge_test
 ```